emotion-analysis-project/SemEval2025-Task11/README.md

 ## **08 February 2025**

  - You can now check the ranking for all three tracks (this is an unofficial ranking and may be subject to modifications).
-See above
+See above.

- - The official ranking will be released in the task description paper and will include only teams that submit a system description paper.
+ - The official ranking will be released in the task description paper and will only include teams that submit a system description paper.

  - We encourage everyone to write a system description paper (deadline: 28th Feb, AoE time).
-Everyone is eligible to submit a system description paper, regardless of their ranking—even if they rank last.
+Everyone is eligible to submit a system description paper, regardless of their ranking —even if they rank last.
 Others can benefit from the insights and information you share!

  - We will share the paper submission link as soon as SemEval releases it.